ibm-cloud-docs/vmwaresolutions/netapp/np_planning.md

 Review the following requirements before you order your NetApp ONTAP Select instances.
 Plan your instance based on the IBM Cloud data center location and your workload performance and capacity requirements.

-## IBM Bluemix Infrastructure (SoftLayer) account requirements
+## IBM Cloud infrastructure account requirements

-The Bluemix Infrastructure (SoftLayer) account that you are using must meet certain requirements.
-For more information, see [Bluemix Infrastructure account requirements](../vmonic/slaccountrequirement.html).
+The {{site.data.keyword.cloud}} infrastructure account that you are using must meet certain requirements.
+For more information, see [{{site.data.keyword.cloud_notm}} account requirements](../vmonic/slaccountrequirement.html).

 ## Data centers availability